newrelic/nr1-cloud-optimize/README.md

 This project is distributed under the [Apache 2 license](blob/master/LICENSE).

 ## What do you need to make this work?

+Required:

+- [New Relic Infrastructure Agent(s) installed](https://newrelic.com/products/infrastructure) on your cloud computing devices and the related access to [New Relic One](https://newrelic.com/platform).

 To maximise the use of this Nerdpack it is suggested to: